DanielleLevy/GeneticAlgoritem/README.md

 write the following in the terminal or powershell , after each one press enter:

 1. cd GeneticAlgoritem
-2. Place the input files (enc.txt, dict.txt, Letter_Freq.txt, Letter2_Freq.txt) in the same directory as the genetic_algorithm.py script.
+2. if you want to replace the input files,Place them in the same directory as the genetic_algorithm.py script with the same names and delete the ones that came with the repo.
 2. ./main.exe

 ##### NOTE : if you run from the CMD you should write: